SHAKEDOX/VALORANT-ESP/README.md

 ## Download - [Click here](https://mega.nz/file/JjcUXLBR#x4HdEQt_BRXDGR5SnqqpBsggh9moSZhq-we4ZGSQ-K0)

+What need to use
-To , you need:
+ you need:

-Windows 10.
+Windows 10/11.
+An active internet connection.